 Ad Disclaimer

-When to Get Rid of Spiders
+When To Get Rid of Spiders

 Perhaps the best news about spiders is that very few are actually dangerous to humans.
-Of the many species of arachnids in the United States, only the black widow and the brown recluse have venom that can cause serious health problems.
+Of the many species of arachnids in the U.S., only the black widow and the brown recluse have venom that can cause serious health problems.
 A few more may cause painful bites, but mostly, spiders are harmless to humans.
 In fact, they actually eat nuisance insects like mosquitoes, fleas, and flies.
 Additionally, a spider infestation won’t cause structural damage to a building.

 That’s not to say you should welcome spiders into your home.
 A single egg sac can contain hundreds or thousands of spiders, so an infestation can occur and spread quickly.
 Ideally, spiders would stay outside and help keep your yard free of harmful pests.
 However, they do sometimes come indoors in search of food or shelter.
 When that happens, it’s time to start looking into how to get rid of them.